Nakilon/nakischema/README.md

+# Nakischema

-# Why?
+## Why?

 I often process complex and undocumented data such as game assets or web responses.
-Previously I used to add asserts everywhere in code that uses the data but now I think the much better practice is to split the job into two steps and preprocess the whole data, i.e. validate it, before starting the actual work with it, because:
+Previously I used to add asserts everywhere to check things on fly but now I think the much better practice is to split the job into two steps and preprocess the whole data, i.e. validate it, before starting the actual work with it, because:

 1. Having asserts in random places may cause running them more than once for no purpose.
 2. Having asserts at all is just slowing your program.